mmill224/Newtorks_Lab_Ping/README.txt

 The assignment was to ping a KSU server 100 times and make a histogram of the data.
-The program prints on the left the number of milliseconds, and to the right, it prints a number of pluses equal to the number of pings at that number of miliseconds in the console.
+The program prints on the left the number of milliseconds, and to the right, it prints a number of pluses equal to the number of pings at that number of milliseconds in the console.

 The program reads the response from a ping, looks for the number of milliseconds it took, and fills up an array with that.
 Then the program performs a bucket sort on the data from the first array - the index of the sorted array is equal to the number of miliseconds, and